San Francisco 49ers vs. Minnesota Vikings NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Over/under insights

-- Sunday's total is 0.6 points lower than the two team's combined 50.1 points per game average.
+- The two teams combine to average 50.1 points per game, 0.6 more than the total in this contest.

-- This contest's over/under is 3.1 points greater than the 46.4 these two squads combine to surrender per game this season.
+- This contest's over/under is 3.1 points above the 46.4 these two squads combine to surrender per game this season.

 - The 50.0 PPG average total in Vikings games this season is 0.5 points more than this game's over/under.